kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 3. Problem Definition
 4. Stakeholders
 5. Design Thinking Principles Perspective
     * Empathy maps
     * POV Statements
     * Reflection
-  * Product Backlog
+    * Assumptions
 6. Agile Methodology
-7. Scrum
+    * Scrum
-8. Assumptions
+    * Product backlog
-9. Work-Products and Models
+7. Work-Products and Models
-10. Competitive Advantage
+8. Competitive Advantage
     * Possible effects of project failure

 ## Executive Summary
 This report examines the problems surrounding the operations of a call management centre and recommend methods of increasing its efficiency and effectiveness.